Exercise and Coronary Artery Disease

 • Walking (in older patients with no history of heart disease): Men and women 65 yrs and older who walked 4 hrs/week or more had a significantly reduced rate of being hospitalized for cardiovascular disease compared to those who walked only 1 hr/week or less (LaCroix AZ, et al. 1996).

 Thus, in a variety of different settings, aerobic exercise can reduce the occurrence of coronary "events" without the use of cholesterol-lowering drugs, or, diet modification.

 WHY IS AEROBIC EXERCISE SO EFFECTIVE IN CORONARY HEART DISEASE?

 So, regular aerobic exercise can prevent heart attacks because it improves a person's "cardiorespiratory fitness level," right?
-That's correct, but aerobic exercise possesses much broader benefits than just improving fitness level.
+Yes, that's correct, but aerobic exercise possesses much broader benefits than just improving fitness level.

 As mentioned above, exercise is known to improve what are called "traditional" risk factors: ie., blood pressure, cholesterol levels, insulin resistance, and weight loss.
 This is impressive because no drug can modify all these risk factors simultaneously.

-But this only partially explains how and why exercise is so effective in coronary artery disease.
+But this only partially explains how and why aerobic forms of exercise are so effective in coronary artery disease.
 Regular aerobic exercise exerts numerous beneficial actions on the cardiovascular system.
 Explaining all the ways exercise is beneficial in heart disease would take another 10 pages so I will focus on blood flow:

 Aerobic Exercise Enhances Blood Flow